The Names (novel)

 The Names (1982) is the seventh novel of American novelist Don DeLillo.
-The work, set mostly in Greece, is primarily a series of character studies, interwoven with a plot about a mysterious "language cult" that is behind a number of unexplained murders.
+The literary work, set mostly in Greece, is primarily a series of character studies, interwoven with a plot about a mysterious "language cult" that is behind a number of unexplained murders.
 Among the many themes explored throughout the work is the intersection of language and culture, the perception of American culture from both within and outside its borders, and the impact that narration has on the facts of a story.

-While initially some reviewers found The Names intellectually rich but unsuccessful as a novel, it became regarded in subsequent years as one of DeLillo's best works.
+While some initial reviewers found The Names intellectually rich but unsuccessful, it became regarded in subsequent years as one of DeLillo's best works.

 Plot summary

-Various business people, government agents, corporate statisticians gather in Athens, crossing paths before departing elsewhere.
-One estranged couple, a businessman and his archaeologist wife are there with their son, a precocious child novelist.
-Infidelity, cryptic remarks, the network of the global economy.
+Various business people, government agents, and corporate statisticians gather in Athens, crossing paths, before departing, elsewhere.
+One estranged couple, a businessman and his archaeologist wife, are there with their son, a precocious child novelist.
+Infidelity and cryptic remarks are part of the network of the global economy.
 Meanwhile, murders are discovered, committed by a cult attempting to align the initials of the victim's names to carved letters on an ancient stone.
 The businessmen await the arrival of a colleague, an obsessively ambitious filmmaker, who lays out an extravagant plan to film the cultists performing their bizarre ritualistic killings.

 Themes

 Language

 At the core of the book is the problem of language.
-Language is the way we connect with the world; thus, it is a means of opening the world or controlling it.
-It is these two concepts of language which struggle against each other throughout the book.
+Language is the way we connect with the world, and as such, it is a means of opening the world or controlling it.
+It is these two concepts of language, which struggle against each other, throughout the book, that are major themes, within the novel.
 The latter concept (language as a means of control) is embodied in the character of the archeologist Owen Brademas.

 Religion

 One character says, "It is religion that carries language.
 Language is the river of God."
-If language is the means of relating to the world, or even making the world, then religion in turn circumscribes or frames language.
-Language for DeLillo arises in awe towards the things of the world.
+If language is the means of relating to the world, or even making the world, then, religion, in turn, circumscribes or frames language.
+Language, for DeLillo, arises in awe, towards the things of the world.
 That awe is religion.
-Religion is thus in some sense a surrender, a concession that things are fundamentally outside one's control.
+Religion is, thus, in some sense, a surrender, a concession that things are fundamentally outside of one's control.

 Writing

 As a manifestation of language, the written word is the most susceptible to control.
-Letters are static while spoken words are elusive.
-Writing can thus be a desire for a full presence "a lost language, free from ambiguity."
+Letters are static, while spoken words are elusive.
+Writing can, thus, be a desire for a full presence "a lost language, free from ambiguity."

 It is this aspect of writing that appeals to Owen Brademas.
-He is seeking a language that has been "subdued and codified", simplified into parallel structures.
+He is seeking a language that has been "subdued and codified,” simplified into parallel structures.
 But writing can also be a recovery or articulation of "ancient things, secret, reshapable."
 In this second type of writing, the mystery of the world is retained.
-In The Names it is a child, the narrator's son Tap, who most purely practices this type of writing.
+In The Names, it is a child, the narrator's son, Tap, who, most purely, practices this type of writing.
 Unlike Owen, for whom "correctness" in speech is very important, Tap's writing is full of lively misspellings, prompting his father to look at objects in a new way.